 This tectonic scenario for Antarctica seems to have been reflected in the structurally interconnected Tasmanian region.
-If late Paleocene uplift of the TAM did occur, this uplift would have corresponded to the period of strike-slip movement, and associated vertical displacement, on the central and eastern STR.
+If late Paleocene uplift of the TAM did occur, this would have corresponded to the period of strike-slip movement, and associated vertical displacement, on the central and eastern STR.
 The end of this movement corresponds to the onset of spreading between the TAM and the STR, which separated the strike-slip faults within most of the STR from tectonic movement in Antarctica.
-However, early Oligocene collapse of the continental margins everywhere in the Tasmanian region, documented in part by Leg 189 drilling, coincides precisely with the age of formation of the Victoria Land Basin on the conjugate Antarctic margin (~34 Ma).
-A causal relationship between these events appears probable, but determining that relationship awaits postcruise research.
+However, the early Oligocene collapse of the continental margins everywhere in the Tasmanian region, documented in part by Leg 189 drilling, coincides precisely with the age of formation of the Victoria Land Basin on the conjugate Antarctic margin (~34 Ma).
+It would seem that there should be a causal relationship, but determining that relationship awaits postcruise research.

-The Site 1168 region was part of the Tasmanian block throughout its Cretaceous and Cenozoic history and within the Sorell Basin depocenter formed by crustal thinning along the TASZ.
+The Site 1168 region was part of the Tasmanian block throughout its Cretaceous and Cenozoic history and, within the depocenter caused by crustal thinning along the TASZ, the Sorell Basin.
 The Sorell Basin was fully separated from the conjugate eastern end of the Wilkes Land Basin in Antarctica once large quantities of oceanic crust began to form in the easternmost Australo-Antarctic Gulf during the middle Eocene (43 Ma).
-In regard to the oldest seafloor spreading in this region, Pyle et al. (1995) obtained Ar-Ar dates of 60.7 Ma from basalt at the base of nearby DSDP Site 282 on thinned continental crust, but doubts remain about this date because of the extent of alteration of the basalt.
-Rover and Rollet (1997) suggest the presence of some oceanic crust as old as Chron 24 (55 Ma).
-Like the basins to the north, the Sorell Basin subsided throughout the Cretaceous and Cenozoic and was filled with thick shallow-marine Upper Cretaceous to Eocene deltaic sediments derived largely from Tasmania.
-Strike-slip faulting, active into the Paleocene, cut the basin into a number of subbasins and ridges in which Site 1168 is located.
-In the earliest Oligocene, the Sorell Basin subsided rapidly into deep water and the deposition of pelagic carbonate commenced.
-This observation has also been made to the northwest in the Otway Basin.
+In regard to the oldest seafloor spreading, Pyle et al. (1995) Ar-Ar dated the basalt at the base of DSDP Site 282 on nearby thinned continental crust at 60.7 Ma, but doubts remain about this date because of the extent of alteration of the basalt.
+Royer and Rollet (1997) suggest the presence of some oceanic crust as old as Chron 24 (55 Ma).
+Like the basins to the north, the Sorell Basin subsided throughout the Cretaceous and Cenozoic.
+This basin was filled with thick shallow-marine Upper Cretaceous to Eocene deltaic sediments derived largely from Tasmania.
+Strike-slip faulting, active into the Paleocene, cut the basin into a number of subbasins and ridges, between a pair of which Site 1168 is located.
+In the earliest Oligocene, the Sorell Basin subsided rapidly into deep water and the deposition of pelagic carbonate commenced, as also occurred to the northwest in the Otway Basin.
 In both cases, the subsidence appears to have been about hinge lines near the present coastlines.
 The cause of the initial rapid subsidence remains unclear, but it was a regional event.
-Subsidence may have resulted from the final clearance of southeast Australia (the southwestern tip of the STR) from Antarctica (Wilkes Land) near the Eocene/Oligocene boundary (Fig. F6).
+It may have resulted from the final clearance of southeast Australia (the southwestern tip of the STR) from Antarctica (Wilkes Land) near the Eocene/Oligocene boundary (Fig. 6).
 Site 1168 contains a remarkably continuous Eocene to Holocene sequence, but with a clear transition from siliciclastic deposition in the Eocene to pelagic carbonate deposition in the early Oligocene as the margin sank rapidly.